AntekC/kotlin-course/README.md

 Deploy Phase: deploy <square> to place a piece (e.g., deploy b3) Move Phase: move <square> <direction> to move a piece (e.g., move d2 up) The program provides relevant game state messages, turn information, and end-game results.

-The solution includes JUnit 5 tests, proper input/output handling, and clean code architecture, following Kotlin best practices.
-Submit by January 29th as a pull request from a seega-solution branch in a private fork on the faculty's GitLab, with the reviewer added as a collaborator.